 Approaching the harbour from Bodrum to Kos, you will not be able to avoid seeing the spectacular castle, known as castle of Neratzia.
 It is both beautiful and important in many nations histories.
 The Castle controlled the waters between the 2 ancient worlds during the crusades.
 History says the Castle of Neratzia was built by the famous Knights Templar in the late 1400’s.

 Kos Islands harbour is large and curves around the north side of the island.
 Many keep sailors use this port as a stop off point in the Aegean because it is central to Turkey’s coast and the Greek Island.

-If you hire a car, you can travel 10 minutes from Kos town to reach Therma Bay.
+-Therma Bay – If you hire a car, you can travel 10 minutes from Kos town to reach Therma Bay.
 Here you can bathe in the hot, mineral rich water.
 You can also catch a bus here from the main town.
-The water is heated volcanically, and the natural pool is seperated from the sea by a wall of fallen rocks.
-It’s quite an amzing experience to jump from the boiling thermal water into the comparable cool sea!
+The water is heated volcanically, and the natural pool is separated from the sea by a wall of fallen rocks.
+It’s quite an amazing experience to jump from the boiling thermal water into the comparable cool sea!

 -Tour of Kos – there is a small train that you can board near to the marina.
 It takes you on a small tour of the northern part of the island.
 An automated information recording will be played to passengers as the train shows you the local sites.

 – You MUST take your passport with you.
 Failure to take your passport will mean you will be refused admission to the ferry, and no refund will be given.

 -Camera – so as not to miss a photo opportunity

 -Bathing suit – there is a beach within walking distance of the port.

 -Money – you must take Euro’s, not Turkish Lira.
 Anything you want to buy is not included in the price of the ticket.